ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The data are stored in little-endian format (like on IA32 machines).

-Initialization: The `Private Data` contains the [@!WAVEFORMATEX] structure including the extra format information bytes.
+Initialization: The `CodecPrivate` contains the [@!WAVEFORMATEX] structure including the extra format information bytes.
 The structure is stored without packing or padding bytes.
 A `WORD` corresponds to a signed 2 octets integer, `DWORD` corresponds to a signed 4 octets integer.
 The extra format information are appended after the WAVEFORMATEX octets.